livepwner/python-multiple-images-transfer-using-sockets/README.md

-# python-multiple-file-transfer-using-sockets
+# python-multiple-images-transfer-using-sockets
-Send multiple files from Client to Server using socket and zipfile modules
+Send multiple images from Client to Server using socket and zipfile modules
 ### Usage:
 #### Server
 ```